NEW YORK MARBLE CEMETERY

 This small burial ground in Manhattan's East Village is sometimes called the Second Avenue Cemetery.
 It is the oldest public non-sectarian cemetery in New York City.
 Most of the 2,080 interments took place between 1830 and 1870; the last was in 1937.
 All burials are in 156 below-ground vaults made of solid white Tuckahoe marble.
 Although there are no gravestones, the names of the original owners are on plaques in the surrounding walls.
 Their descendants may still be buried here.

-The Cemetery's landscaped grounds are available for rental for small private parties and as a location for filming and photo shoots.
+The Cemetery's landscaped grounds are available for rental for weddings, garden parties, and special events.
 Contact the events coordinator for details.

-The Cemetery is usually open to visitors on fourth Sundays, April through October, from 12 until 4, as well as several other weekends throughout the year.
+The gates are usually open to visitors on fourth Sundays, April through October, from 12 until 4, as well as several other weekends throughout the year.
 Check the schedule as the time approaches.
 Owners, neighbors, and researchers are all welcome.
 In the event of heavy rain, please plan on another time.

-Credits: 2012 Landscape, Gresham Lang; Mary Saidler Swan, private collection; Benjamin Wright, private collection.
+Credits: 2012 Landscape, Gresham Lang; Mary Saidler Swan, private collection; John Hone, Sotheby's New York.

 |In July, 2000, GenExchange bestowed its Genealogical Web Site of Excellence award on this site.
 Thank you very much!||

 Links to this site may be freely established, but information is for individual use only and may not be duplicated for any commercial purpose without permission.